-Join us as an individual online during the event via Findhorn Live.
-Information about how to join web streamed sessions and exact timings will be posted soon.
+Or join us as an individual online during the event via Findhorn Live.

 You can also post on our facebook page, subscribe to our youtube channel and follow us on twitter.
 In this way we can all generate a powerful event, building practical foundations reaching far into the future.

 Special Event 27 September - 3 October 2014

 For people, generally, their story of the universe and the human role in the universe is their primary source of intelligibility and value.
 The deepest crises experienced by any society are those moments of change when the story becomes inadequate for meeting the survival demands of a present situation.

 As we change our story, we change our world.

 We humans find our way by story.
 Our stories shape us, hold us and give meaning to our lives.
 Every so often it becomes clear that a prevailing story is no longer serving.
 Now is such a time.